Antonio Botta: Biography

 Several of Botta's film scripts were co-written with the Italian-born Argentinian Luis César Amadori who then went on to direct the resulting film himself.
-One relatively early result of that process was Puerto nuevo (film), a tango musical film drama film which had its first showings in a cinema in a Buenos Aires slum quarter ("Villa Miseria").
+One relatively early result of that process was Puerto nuevo (film), a tango musical film which had its first showings in a cinema in a Buenos Aires slum quarter ("Villa Miseria").
 Three years later, in 1939, Botta himself tried his hand at directing, with his production of Bartolo tenía una flauta (loosely, "Bartolo had a flute"), starring Luis Sandrini.

 Antonio Botta also wrote a number of radio plays and several songs.

 He teamed up with the composer-musician Francisco Lomuto to write a number of works, such as the song "Si soy así" (loosely, "Yes, that's how I am"), a slinky tangoesque song of celebration addressed to all women, regardless of age or marital status.
 The composition caught the spirit of the age: the well known tango performer Carlos Gardel made a recording.
-Another particularly successful collaboration by Botta and Lomuto, albeit with a very different spirit and them, as "La canción del deporte" (loosely, "The song of sports").
+Another particularly successful collaboration by Botta and Lomuto, albeit with a very different spirit, was "La canción del deporte" (loosely, "The song of sports").
 In 1947 Antonio Botta and Francisco undertook a successful tour of Spain together.